Best Powerlifting Belts of 2021

 |Dark Iron Fitness Pro Leather Belt||Double Prong||Premium reinforced real leather||23"-49"||Brown|

 1. RDX Nubuck Leather Belt – Best Allround Powerlifting Belt

-Nubuck is a top grain leather that has been sanded down to have a soft but very durable exterior.
+Nubuck is top-grain leather that has been sanded down to have a soft but very durable exterior.
 And that is one of the best features of this belt from RDX.
-The leather is oil tanned for superior finish and durability.
+The leather is oil-tanned for superior finish and durability.
 The belt has dual stitching throughout its length for a long-lasting effect.
 The rivets and buckle are made of strong stainless steel.

 Nubuck belt is a proper powerlifting belt, with a uniform four-inch width across the length of the belt.
 It offers better support for your abs than a weightlifting belt with a thinner tapered front portion.

-The rivets are not the best quality in this belt and tend to pop off after a few months use.
+The rivets are not the best quality in this belt and tend to pop off after a few months of use.
 There are also some sizing issues, though nothing as significant as what w have experienced elsewhere.

 On the whole, the RDX nubuck powerlifting belt fares much better some other affordable belts featured in this list.
 They have got most of the basics dialed down, though we do wish they would quit making these belts with double prong buckles.

 2. Flexz Fitness Weightlifting Belt – Best Belt With Lever Buckle

 If you like belts with a lever buckle, this is probably one of the best models on the market.
 The stainless steel lever mechanism has excellent build quality.
 And as a bonus, you also get a lifetime guarantee with free replacement from the manufacturer in case of lever failure.

-This is ten mm thick belt, with a uniform width of around 4 inches.
+This is a ten mm thick belt, with a uniform width of around 4 inches.
 That consistent width means that this is a natural powerlifter’s belt.
 If you are a weightlifter, your movements might be hindered by this model.
 Always buy a belt that is designed for your specific lifting style.

 The buckle tends to break or fail.
 It will fall apart at times, and that is a big problem.
 Also, the belt holes are too small at times to properly accommodate the buckle.